OpenNebula/vOneCloud-docs/source/simple_cloud_deployment/import_vcenter.rst

 Now it's time to check that the vCenter import has been successful.
 In ``Infrastructure --> Hosts`` check if vCenter cluster has been imported, and if all the ESX hosts are available in the ESX tab.

 .. note:: Take into account that one vCenter cluster (with all its ESX hosts) will be represented as one vOneCloud host.
+Is not possible to import individual ESX hosts, they need to be grouped in vCenter clusters.

 .. image:: /images/import_vcenter_esx_view.png
     :align: center